edespino/cloudberry-site/docs/sql-stmts/retrieve.md

 > **Note:**
 >
-> Because Cloudberry Database does not support scrollable cursors, the `RETRIEVE` command moves a parallel retrieve cursor only forward in position.
+> Because Apache Cloudberry does not support scrollable cursors, the `RETRIEVE` command moves a parallel retrieve cursor only forward in position.

 When it is created, a parallel retrieve cursor is positioned before the first row.
 After retrieving some rows, the cursor is positioned on the row most recently retrieved.